YLS_banner_crop_0003_GLC.jpg

 Stephen Preston

-Stephen Preston heads WilmerHale's Defense, National Security and Government Contracts Practice.
+Stephen heads WilmerHale's Defense, National Security and Government Contracts Practice.
 His work includes investigations, litigation, federal procurement, civil fraud, foreign investment in the United States, cybersecurity, strategic counseling and crisis management

 Stephen is a Senior Fellow at the Center for Global Legal Challenges.